Tempestiine/Cybersecurity/overthewire/bandit/level06-07.md

 ## My Experience

 ### Initial Approach/Struggles
-Understanding the Challenge Description gave me a headache.
-When I first tried to find the file in the directory that I was situated in, there were no files.
-In addition, Bandit recommended the use of `grep`, which now seems like a red herring because I didn't use it.
+Understanding the challenge description gave me a headache.
+When I first tried to find the file in the directory I was currently in, there were no files that matched.
+The key phrase "somewhere on the server" was confusing.

+I realized I wasn't just looking in one directory anymore, but potentially anywhere on the entire system.
+Additionally, Bandit recommended using `grep`, which turned out to be a red herring since I didn't end up needing it for the main solution.

 ### Solution Process

-**Step 1: Find the right file**
+**Step 1: Check the current directory**
 ```bash
 bandit6@bandit:~$ ls -las
 total 20